Judicial review of the detention order

 Dutch Council for Refugees Visit Website

-Before a detention order is issued, or as soon as possible after this, the detainee has to be interviewed so that he can give his opinion about the (intended) detention.[1]
+Before a detention order is issued, or as soon as possible after this, the detainee has to be interviewed so that they can give their opinion about the (intended) detention.[1]

 According to Article 93 of the Aliens Act, an asylum seeker is entitled to lodge an appeal at any moment they are detained on the basis of territorial detention or border detention.